-- Take all 5 x 2400mm Floor Joists and place them parallel (with 45mm face to the ground) as per the diagram.
+- Take all 5 x 5000mm Floor Joists and place them parallel (with the narrow side of the joist on the ground) as per the diagram.
 The outside joists are 2000mm apart and the centre 3 joists are 500mm spaces (to the centres). - Select 2 x 2000mm floorboards and lay them on the top of the joists, one at each end as per the diagram.
-Nail the floorboards to the joists, flush at the corners, with 2 x 50mm flooring nails at each end. - When completed, Measure diagonally from one outside corner to the other, note the measurement and then measure the opposite diagonal distance.
+Nail the floorboards to the joists, flush at the corners, with 2 x 50mm clouts at each end. - When completed, Measure diagonally from one outside corner to the other, note the measurement and then measure the opposite diagonal distance.
 These measurements must be the same for the shed to be square.
-Adjust if necessary.

-- Once the shed is square, check that the spacings of the remaining 3 x joists are 500mm apart to the centres and nail 2 x 50mm flooring nails through the end floorboards into each joist at each end. - · Check for square again and nail another floor board at each end with 2 x nails into each joist.
+Adjust if necessary. - Once the shed is square, check that the spacings of the remaining 3 x joists are 500mm apart to the centres and nail 2 x 50mm clouts through the end floorboards into each joist at each end. - Check for square again nail another floor board at each end with 2 x nails into each joist.